:: STATUTES ::.

 12. The period of service of Council shall be from the end of the International Clay Conference at which it was elected to the end of the subsequent International Clay Conference.
 The President and Vice-President shall serve only one such term as President and Vice-President and Ordinary Councillors may be elected as Ordinary Councillors for only one additional term.
 The Secretary General and Treasurer may be elected for further terms if willing to serve.

-13. At least one year ahead of an International Clay Conference, Council shall appoint a Nominating Committee consisting of the President, two Ordinary Councillors and two individual members of AIPEA not then on Council.
+13. At least 3 months ahead of an International Clay Conference, Council shall appoint a Nominating Committee consisting of the President, two Ordinary Councillors and two individual members of AIPEA not then on Council.
 This committee shall present to Council prior to the Ordinary Business Meeting of the General Assembly a nomination for each of the offices of President, Vice-President, Secretary General and Treasurer and for Ordinary Councillors corresponding to the number of vacancies occurring.
 These nominations, as approved or adjusted by Council, shall be presented to the Ordinary Business Meeting of the General Assembly: additional nominations may be made from the floor of the General Assembly, supported by a seconder and by statement from the nominee that he is willing to serve if elected.

 15. Each member of Council has a single vote and the President, or acting President, a casting vote: decisions are taken by simple majority.
 Council has the power to suspend By-Laws temporarily, subject to ratification by the General Assembly.
 Council also has the power to conduct its business by correspondence.